Family-Friendly Fun on the Big Island: Discover the Best Activities for an Unforgettable Visit (update 2023)

-Visiting Hawaii is a fantastic place to visit with family and share so many wonderful family friendly experiences.
-The entire island is filled with lots of cool places to visit with children, kid’s focused activities to enjoy and exploring adventures with family fun in mind.
-If you are looking for the best family friendly things to do on the Big Island, check out all these wonderful tips and suggestions on what to do around the island.
+Visiting Hawaii is a fantastic place to visit with family and share so many wonderful family activities Hawaii experiences.
+Exploring the Big Island with kids is filled with lots of cool and fun places to visit with the entire family.
+There’s lots of kid’s activities in Hawaii to enjoy and exploring adventures around the island with family fun and activities in mind that everyone can enjoy.
+I

-Family friendly fun on the west side of Hawaii Island
+Things to do with kids on the Kona side of Hawaii Island

-Have a beach day on the West Side
+Have a beach day in Hawaii on the West Side

 Fun snorkeling adventure at Kahalu’u Beach Park

 Probably one of the best kid friendly snorkeling on Big Island spots is Kahalu’u beach park located just a few miles outside of Kona town.
 A family friendly beach with a lifeguard station and public facilities.
 Kahalu’u is well loved by locals that also volunteer to share coral and tropical safety, awareness and ocean care for the environment.